AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ![apparatus](image/Labeleddiagram.jpg)

     Figure 5: Current Apparatus Set-up

+Handling the operation of ProCoDA software was another critical task the subteam accomplished in Fall 2017 semester.
+ProCoDA is a process control software that allows the user to control many parts of the experimental apparatus and collect data automatically.
+ProCoDA can control the speed of peristaltic pumps, regulate flow through solenoid valves, and measure water quality parameters such as turbidity by connecting to the turbidimeter.
+Automated data acquisition can record the speed of pumps, the turbidity of water, the mass of container to an Excel spreadsheet directly.
+The experiment outcomes are processed with Excel and Python codes.
+Increment function is a command built in ProCoDA, and it can adjust experimental parameters automatically according to the setting over time.
+By applying the increment function, the team can conduct series of control experiments without staying in the lab.
+Python codes were created to calculate coagulant dosage, the composition of clay-HA mixture, and pump speed, the code was attached to the main text.

 ProCoDA can only control a maximum of two pumps due to the limit port.
 The clay pump must be connected to the computer to achieve closed-loop control, and one of the coagulant pumps had to be controlled by ProCoDA to apply increment function.
 Therefore, the  humic acid and clay mixture must be controlled manually.
 In the experiment, clay, HA, and water were added, according to the calculated amount, into a 10 L stock tank with a stirrer.
 The calculated amounts can be determined from the Python code later in the report.
 This stock tank was connected to the clay pump.
 The clay pump speed was controlled by ProCoDA to maintain a relatively fixed influent turbidity.
 After that, a mixture of humic acid and clay went through the first turbidimeter, and influent turbidity of the raw water was measured.
 Subsequently, the first stream of coagulant was added right before the fluid entered the first contact chamber.
 However for a two stage coagulant addition experiment, the second stream of coagulant was pumped into the system after the first contact chamber.